canro91/canro91.github.io/_posts/2022-02-07-WhatAreImplicitConversions.md

 GO
 ```

 Let's find all users from Colombia.
-To prove a point, let's query the `dbo.Users_Varchar` table.
+To prove a point, let's query the `dbo.Users_Varchar` table instead of the original `dbo.Users` table.

 ```sql
 DECLARE @Location NVARCHAR(20) = N'Colombia';